-- > will be 150% of the value of the uncompleted works based on the Consulting Engineer's estimate of the construction cost and agreed by Council; - > may be in the form of either a cheque or a bank guarantee or other approved form (i.e. insurance bond); and - > will be returned to the developer upon satisfactory completion of the works.
+- will be 150% of the value of the uncompleted works based on an agreed estimate of the cost to deliver the future works and agreed by Council; - may be in the form of either a cheque or a bank guarantee or other approved form (i.e. insurance bond); and - will be returned to the developer upon satisfactory completion of the works.